 Tests to investigate unusual thyroid activity include:

-- a blood test to assess hormone levels and other factors
+- a blood test to assess thyroid hormone levels

 - a biopsy to remove and test a small piece of tissue

-If biopsy results suggest cancer, the doctor may recommend surgery to remove the nodule and to examine the tissue more closely.
+The doctor may recommend surgery to remove the nodule and examine the tissue more closely.

-A nuclear thyroid scan can show whether the thyroid gland is working properly.
+A nuclear thyroid scan can show whether the thyroid gland is working correctly.
 For this test, the individual takes radioactive iodine by mouth or intravenously.
-They then undergo a scan to see how well the thyroid gland is working and if there are any nodules.
+They then have a scan to see how well the thyroid gland is working and whether any nodules are present.